Is a reverse mortgage refinance right for you?

 Can you refinance if you have a reverse mortgage?

 Yes.
-The guidelines on a reverse mortgage do permit refinancing of the loan to a new reverse mortgage loan as long as the new loan provides a tangible benefit to the borrower.
-A tangible benefit is determined by the amount of new proceeds available or the adding of a new spouse.
-There are two tests that must be passed in order to deem the refinance beneficial and those are known as the proceeds test and the closing cost test (commonly referred to 5-1).
-The proceeds test is straight forward and requires that the new loan provide proceeds in the amount of 5% of the new Principal Limit.
-The closing cost test or 5-1 test requires that the new Principal Limit be at least 5 times the amount of closing costs higher than the current loan Principal Limit.
+The guidelines on a reverse mortgage permit the refinancing of the loan to a new reverse mortgage loan as long as the new loan provides a tangible benefit to the borrower.
+A tangible benefit is determined by the amount of net proceeds available or the addition of a new spouse.
+Two tests must be passed to deem the refinance beneficial: the proceeds test and the closing cost test (commonly referred to as 5-1).
+The proceeds test is straightforward and requires that the new loan provide proceeds of 5% of the new Principal Limit.
+The closing cost test or 5-1 test requires that the new Principal Limit be at least 5 times the closing costs higher than the current loan Principal Limit.

 Q.